-Dutch customs has migrated to a new declaration system, DMS 4.0, which replaces the AGS declaration system, and DMS 4.1 which is replacing the GPA and SPA processes.
+Dutch customs has migrated to a new declaration system, DMS 4.0, which replaced the AGS declaration system, and DMS 4.1 which replaced the GPA and SPA processes.
 These changes require technology-driven processes that can cope with the new, highly automated, real-time declarations.